25 Sights in Quezon City, Philippines (with Map and Images)

 Iglesia ni Cristo Central Temple Patrick Roque / CC-BY-SA-4.0

-The Iglesia ni Cristo Central Temple is a main temple of the Philippine-based Christian religion, the Iglesia ni Cristo.
-Located along Commonwealth Avenue corner Central Avenue in Quezon City, it was completed on July 27, 1984, and is the biggest church/place of worship in the whole country for all religions as per the dimensions are concerned with a capacity of around 7,000 people.
+The Iglesia ni Cristo Central Temple is a main temple of the Philippine-based Independent Christian church, the Iglesia ni Cristo.
+Located along Commonwealth Avenue corner Central Avenue in Quezon City, it was completed on July 27, 1984, and is the biggest church/place of worship in the country with a capacity of around 7,000 people.

 Wikipedia: INC Central Temple (EN), Website